 What are the key elements of a “good” reference letter and what pitfalls should be avoided?

-In this workshop, McGill counselors and clinicians will present information to help you identify evidence of mental health problems, and to decide when to refer a student.
+In this workshop, facilitators will present information to help you identify evidence of mental health problems, and to decide when to refer a student.